Dog walkers ‘found body’ close to where Nicola Bulley disappeared

-Police are working to identify a body found close to the scene where Nicola Bulley disappeared.
+Police are working to identify a body that has been found close to the scene where Nicola Bulley disappeared.

-The mother-of-two was last seen walking her dog in St Michael’s on Wyre after dropping her daughters, aged six and nine, at school on 27 January, just over three weeks ago.
+The mother-of-two was last seen walking her dog in St Michael’s on Wyre after dropping her daughters, aged six and nine, at school on 27 January - just over three weeks ago.
+On Sunday (19 February), Lancashire Police said they “sadly recovered a body” from the water after being called to the River Wyre.

 Advertisement